Hiking in the Bavarian Alps at Salzbergwerk Berchtesgaden

 Beer price Germany / your country

-We are tempted to take a salt mine tour in Salzbergwerk Berchtesgaden, where visitors in the available and obligatory coveralls climb onto the old mine train and ride 650 m (2,133 ft) through the mine tunnels inside the massive mountain.
+We feel tempted to take a salt mine tour in Salzbergwerk Berchtesgaden, where visitors in the available and obligatory coveralls climb onto the old mine train and ride 650 m (2,133 ft) through the mine tunnels inside the massive mountain.

 Salzbergwerk Berchtesgaden even allows the visitors to try the wooden slides to get to the lower levels of the mine!
 This authentic experience is far better than going to a theme park!
-Afterwards we take the lift up through the old shaft again.
+Afterwards, we take the lift up through the old shaft again.
 We also get the opportunity to try to go on a raft on a Lord of the Rings-like underground salt lake, where we are even encouraged to taste the pretty concentrated brine.
 It is VERY salty!

 Would you like to get inspiration for 1 full day in Berlin?
 Then you may want to read How to spend one day in Berlin?